LaurieWired/Medusa_Android_Docker/README.md

 where 'DEVICE_DOCKER_CONTAINER_IP' is the IP address of the Docker container in which the device is running.

 ## Optional Configurations

-Optional envinronment variables for the container include:
+Customize the container using the following environment variables:

 - EMULATOR_IP_ADDRESS: IP address where the device is running.
     - Default: 127.0.0.1
 - EMULATOR_PORT: Port number that the device is running on.